 The animatrix is a collection of short stories with elements of the matrix.
 Quit artistic,

 each has its own animation style.
-All based on stories by the Wachowski brothers.
+All based on stories by the Wachowski siblings.

 This one is `Kid's Story' directed by Shinichiro Watanabe.